 - Clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.

 - If surfaces are dirty, clean them: Use detergent or soap and water prior to disinfection.

 WHAT WE ARE DOING TO KEEP YOU SAFE AND HEALTHY

 If the best choice for you is to attend an in-person visit, here is what we are doing to keep you safe and healthy

 Screen all patients that enter the clinics

-- We ask all patients if they are experiencing the following symptoms and ask them to reschedule if the answer is a “yes” (avoid the trip and stay home if you feel ill in any way):
+- We ask all patients if they are experiencing coughing or shortness of breath or at least TWO of the following symptoms.
+We ask them to reschedule if the answer is a “yes” (avoid the trip, cancel your appointment and stay home if you feel ill in any way):

-- Symptoms of illness including sore throat, muscle aches, coughing or sneezing (though sneezing is not a sign of COVID-19), or difficulty breathing.
+- Symptoms of illness including sore throat, muscle aches, headaches, loss of taste or smell, and sneezing (though sneezing is not a sign of COVID-19).

-We follow strict CDC hand hygiene protocols, disinfecting surfaces, and practice physical distancing measures when feasible
+We follow strict CDC hand hygiene protocols, disinfecting surfaces, wearing masks, and practice physical distancing measures when feasible

 - We ask each patient wash their hands before checking in or sitting down and at the end of the session.